 Vicars Close E9

 This small, humble, economic interior project is very close to our hearts.
 A 3 storey house, situated close to Broadway Market and Lynch Architect's office in south Hackney, was creatively modified in 2018: mostly we took things away, revealing a more open spatial structure, and intensifying the ambiguous character of the original building.
 We often find ourselves re-working modernist architectural situations, seeking to reveal their latent urbanity via subtle adjustments.
-This project is exemplary of our approach to conservation work too: empathetic, critical, intuitive and sympathetic - these terms sound both pretentious and somewhat passive, but ambitious subtlety is often over-looked.
+This project is exemplary of our approach to conservation work too, empathetic, critical, intuitive and sympathetic.

 The house is part of a project built between 1967 and 1978 by the relatively unknown, but very fine architect John Spence, for The Crown Estate, on the bomb-damaged ruins of a church.
 The Christ Church Estate is thus built around a graveyard of mature trees, and the landscaping is particularly sensitive and intelligent, as is the architecture and urban masterplan.
 A pedestrian court of 2 storey houses surrounds a beautiful communal garden at the centre of the estate.
 It is protected from noise and traffic to the north by some mansion block types and a small tower designed by Spence.
 The architecture is made up of buff-coloured London stock bricks, with metal sliding windows and zinc roofs.
 It is casually modern and traditional at once: a perfect, lost post-modern masterpiece.
 Other house types are grouped around hard and soft landscaped courtyards of varying scales.